TCreopargh/GreedyCraft/config/brandon3055/ProjectIntelligence/ModDocs/draconicevolution/2.3.20/structure/en_us/draconicevolution_dbd2b.md

 ABC...LMN§cDraconic Evolution§rQR...WXYZ
 §rule{colour:0x606060,height:3,width:100%,bottom_pad:4}
 Draconic Evolution is a mod that blends together magic and tech giving you some extremely powerful end game content.
-Bellow is a summery of just some of the content added by DE.
+Below is a summery of just some of the content added by DE.
 §rule{colour:0x606060,height:3,width:100%,top_pad:3,bottom_pad:0}

 // ##########################################################################